siyamkhalil/practic/README.md

 this my first practice projec

-my name is siyam and i'mthe creator of this project.
+my name is siyam and i'm the creator of this project.